Offers of Admission

 All conditional offers of admission are contingent on the completion of all high school diploma requirements, including a minimum final admission average of 80%.
 Some programs may specify other conditions, including higher final admission averages.

 Basic requirements: At least six 4U/M courses, including all required courses, as specified for each program.
 EAE4U will be treated as equivalent to ENG4U.

-All offers of admission and scholarships will be made by May 26, 2017, and applicants will have until June 1, 2017, to respond.
+All offers of admission and scholarships will be made by May 29, 2019, and students will have until June 3, 2019, to respond.
 If you know that Waterloo is the university that you wish to attend, we encourage you to accept your offer as soon as you receive it.

-If you are not admitted to the program you applied to, you may be considered for admission to an alternate program in the same faculty, provided you meet the minimum admission requirements, and places are available.
-Note: for Engineering, you must specify on your Admission Information Form alternative Engineering programs for which you would like to be considered.
+If you are not admitted to the program you applied to, you may be considered for admission to an alternate program, provided you meet the minimum admission requirements and places are available.

-Deferred admission: High school applicants who are offered admission and who wish to take a year off to work or travel may request a one-year deferral of admission.
-Note: You will not be granted a deferral if you will be studying at another postsecondary institution.
+High school applicants who are offered admission and who wish to take a year off to work or travel may request a one-year deferral of admission.
+You will not be granted a deferral if you study at another postsecondary institution during the year.

 The programs listed are ones that you apply directly to.
 We offer more than 100 programs and majors at Waterloo, some of which you choose at the end of first year.